chiral-carbon/chiral-carbon.github.io/_sources/README.md.txt

 # About
-I hope I don't abandon this.
+My personal blog.
+Can only that I don't abandon this idea (again).